 There are a myriad of different integrations available to businesses operating cloud based software.
 A progressive SMB in the retail space might adopt and integrate cloud software to manage point of sale, accounting, employee management and payroll services.
 Each provides ample value but it’s via integrating services that companies can develop a competitive edge.

 The connected SMBs of 2016 will integrate cloud technology to manage all aspects of business operations.
 In doing so business owners will use the resulting data and insights to streamline operations, improve visibility, drive decision making and reduce costs.

 Tata Communications cite increases in productivity as the most common gain in adopting cloud technology.
 For many business owners this has meant adopting integrated cloud services to manage all aspects of their SMB, from sales operations to network security.
 Most importantly, the time saved via streamlining operations has allowed many owners to focus on what matters most – business growth.

 Many business owners are also seeing large gains in productivity from the coupling of cloud technology and mobile devices.
-Giving employees access to their files and colleagues anywhere, anytime and from any device can spearhead collaboration and workplace efficiency.
+Giving employees access to their files and colleagues anywhere, anytime and from any device, through technology like a cloud phone service, can spearhead collaboration and workplace efficiency.
 Whilst workplace communication and tasking better handle workloads and improve communication with managers.

 In late 2015 Wakefield Research surveyed 700 SMBs about their cybersecurity measures.
 An interesting finding was the amount SMBs estimate a cyberattack could cost them in 2016.
 Respondents in the US estimated the cost would be over half a million dollars, while those in the UK and Australia estimated closer to $300,000.